vitalets/github-trending-repos/README.md

 [![CircleCI](https://circleci.com/gh/vitalets/github-trending-repos.svg?style=svg)](https://circleci.com/gh/vitalets/github-trending-repos)

 This project allows you to subscribe on [new trending repositories](https://github.com/trending) in your favorite programming language on GitHub.
-It uses [GitHub notifications] to send you updates on daily/weekly basis.
+It uses [GitHub notifications] to send you updates every day or week.

 ## How it works
 1. Every issue in this repo is related to particular programming language